 ECI’s reputation, its 43-year track record with investors and the very clear growth focus made ECI an exciting place to work.

 At ECI, it’s a true partnership model with a relatively flat structure – no matter what level you are, you are given the opportunity to have a voice and everyone contributes to the decision-making process.
-We always challenge each other, whether you’ve been here for 12 months or 20 years, I always feel like we are all driving towards continually improving and performing to the best of our ability.
+We always challenge each other, whether you’ve been here for 12 months or 20 years, I always feel like we are all driving towards our ambitions and performing to the best of our ability.

 For me there are a lot of similarities with playing competitive tennis as I do – the combination of performing to your best as an individual but also working and collaborating as a team that attracted me most to ECI.
 Although I have yet to been successful in getting any of the team out to play a tennis match, but I will keep trying!